Illinois Wing Civil Air Patrol

 • Flight Release Obtained (electronic release in WMIRS)

-• Orientation Pilot test (within previous 4 years) - if applicable
+• Orientation Pilot test (within the last four years) - if applicable